testcontainers/testcontainers-go/docs/features/networking.md

 [Getting the container host and mapped port](../../docker_test.go) inside_block:buildingAddresses
 <!--/codeinclude-->

+!!! info
     Setting the `TC_HOST` environment variable overrides the host of the docker daemon where the container port is exposed.
 For example, `TC_HOST=172.17.0.1`.

 ## Advanced networking